Last Updated on

 - Dive Destination #2 – Ao Nang Local Islands

 Ao Nang is a lively tourist hub located on Thailand’s Andaman Coast in Krabi province.
 Some tourists just pass through on the way to the Koh Phi Phi Islands.
 But many decide to stay in Ao Nang as well, and for good reason.
 There are many activities to suit all tastes, in a beautiful setting.
 Scuba diving is one of the top activities available, both for divers with a lot of experience or those trying for the first time.
+Starting from Ao Nang, you can experience the best diving in Krabi.
 We have written the following article to tell you everything you need to know about diving from Ao Nang.

-There are currently about 10-15 dive schools based in the Ao Nang area.
+There are currently about 10-15 dive schools based in the Ao Nang area of Krabi.
 Most shops are PADI-affiliated, but there is also representation from other organizations such as SSI and CMAS (March 2019 update: currently there are no SSI schools anymore in the Ao Nang area).
 Ao Nang is somewhat unique on the Andaman Coast of Thailand, because here you can scuba dive year-round.
-The best diving conditions are generally from November to May, with flat seas and visibility up to 30 meters.
+The best diving in Krabi is generally from November to May, with flat seas and visibility up to 30 meters.
 From June to October is rainy season, where conditions can be slightly more unpredictable.
 Water temperature ranges from 27-30 degrees Celsius year-round.
 The majority of dive trips include two dives at two different sites.
 It may also be possible to go on a three dive trip.

 Dive trips from Ao Nang often go to the beautiful and world-renowned Koh Phi Phi islands.
+Koh Phi Phi offers some of the best diving in Krabi.
 It takes a typical dive boat around two and a half hours to reach Phi Phi from Ao Nang.
 A speedboat can make the trip in 45 minutes.
 Here there are as many as 20 distinct dive sites.
 Many have conditions perfect for beginners, but some other open ocean sites have potentially strong current.
 Visibility is often good, as the islands offer protection to many sites from prevailing weather conditions.
 Most dive sites are close to the islands, either the bigger Koh Phi Phi Don or smaller Koh Phi Phi Ley.
 There are various wall-diving opportunities here, but access to shallow sandy areas also provides ideal conditions for training.
 A few sites are set away from the islands in the open ocean, including two excellent wreck dives.
 Although currents can be stronger in the open ocean and visibility more unpredictable, these sites offer perhaps the greatest varieties of sea life on display in this area.

 Typical sightings in the Koh Phi Phi area include hawksbill turtles, blacktip sharks, giant moray eels, and huge schools of fusiliers.
-Divers can spot leopard sharks as well at certain sites.
+Many people associate diving in Krabi with leopard sharks.
+Although there are not as many as there once were, divers can still spot leopard sharks with frequency at certain sites.
 Even whalesharks, dolphins, spotted eagle rays, and manta rays have been known to pass through from time to time.
 Macro life includes many varieties of nudibranch, durban dancing shrimp, banded boxer shrimp, mantis shrimp, pipefish, and even an occasional seahorse.
 Colorful soft corals blanket many of the sites of Koh Phi Phi as well.

-Here you can read about just a few of the many dive sites available at Koh Phi Phi.
+Here you can read about just a few of the many dive sites available at Koh Phi Phi, for some of the best diving in Krabi.

 Coastal sites – Suitable for both beginners and experienced divers